ashwinchidambaram/DataEngineering/2 - Cloud Data Warehouse/Data Warehouse Project/README.md

   1. **songs** - songs in music database
       > *song_id, title, artist_id, year, duration*

-  1. **artists** - artists in music database
+  1. **artist** - artists in music database
       > *artist_id, name, location, latitude, longitude*

   1. **time** - timestamps of records in **songplays** broken down into specific units
       > *start_time, hour, day, week, month, year, weekday*

 - Staging Tables:
-  1. **staging_events** - users in the app
+  1. **staging_events** - staging table to store events data from Sparkify
       > *staged_events_id, artist, auth, first_name, gender, iteminSession, last_name, length, level, location, method, page, registration, session_id, song, status, ts, userAgent, user_id*

-  1. **staging_songs** - users in the app
+  1. **staging_songs** - staging table to store song data from Sparkify
       > *staged_songs_id, num_songs, artist_id, artist_latitude, artist_longitude, artist_location, artist_name, song_id, title, duration, year*

-# **Project Process**
-1. Create Table Schemas
-    1. First, I will be designing the schemas for both the fact and dimension tables according to the specifications provided for this project.
-    2. Next, I will write CREATE statements for each of the tables within the file *sql_queries.py*.
-    3. After that, I will write the logic required to connect to the database within *create_tables.py* and include logic to create all of Sparkify's tables using the queries I wrote in  *sql_queries.py*.
-    4. Following that, I will create the IAM role that has read access to S3 and store the credentials to a secure file to be called within *create_tables.py*.

-2. Build ETL Pipeline
-    1. First, I will implement the logic to load data from S3 to staging tables within Redshift.
-    2. Following which, I will load data from the staging tables to the analytics tables in Redshift.

-# **Project Results**
+# **How to Run Scripts & Overall ETL Flow**

+  1. Run [*create_tables.py*] to create the Redshift cluster containing all empty tables.
+This script will utilize the SQL statements contained within [*sql_queries.py*] to create the fact, dimensions, and staging tables.

+  2. Run [*etl.py*] to populate all of our tables within the Redshift cluster.
+This script will first establish a connection to the S3 buckets containing the JSON log_files and song_files created by Sparkify, then load them into the two staging tables (*staging_events, staging_songs*).
+After data has been sucessfully loaded, it will extract the necessary columns from both tables and load them to our production tables (*songplay, users, songs, artist, time*).

+  3. Now this table can be queried from via the Redshift console within the AWS GUI.
+For ease of testing, I have included test queries within [*Debug.ipynb*] to ensure that each table has been successfully loaded with the right data.
+It is also possible to shut the cluster down from there so that we do not waste AWS resources.

 # **Project Discussion**
-### 1. Purpose of Database within Context of Sparkify, and their Analytical Goals:
+### 1. Purpose of Database within Context of Sparkify:

 The fictional music streaming platform Sparkify is constantly collecting large quantities of data from their users however have no analytical capabilities since the data is simply stored off in JSON files that can not be easily accessed or queried.
 By creating this database, it allows Sparkify to have easy access to all their data and will allow them to use it for any of their business needs.